shainanigans/frontend-nanodegree-mobile-portfolio/README.md

 * Optimised background pizza creation function
   * Reduced number of background pizzas from 200 to 100
   * Set `left` property for pizzas since `updatePositions()` no longer set it

+##About
+This project is part of Udacity's Front-End Web Developer Nanodegree.